Come to a comfortable seat.

 It's totally up to you.

-My calf is really appreciating this so I'm going to continue.
+My calf is really appreciating this,

-If you find a good spot on your calf,
+And if you find a good spot on your calf,

-You might just do some gentle pressure,
+Might just do some gentle pressure.

 Holding the ball in that one spot.

-You might be able to rest your other arm on the opposite knee.
+Your other arm on the opposite knee.

 As you hold here,